- 1What Is an Emotional Dependency?

 Low self-esteem.

-Behavioral changes are often noticed as they take power to be with their loved ones.
+Behavioral changes are often noticed as they take the power to be with their loved ones.
 Behavioral changes include changes in their fundamental activities, routines, and personality.

 Persistent feelings of love and affection.